itswadesh/litekart-docs-old/guide.md

 <br/>
 ## Search
- The top navigation bar of the website has a search box which autocompletes with product info while user starts typing.
-By clicking a suggested item in the search bar, the page navigates to the product details page of the selected product.
+ The top navigation bar of the website has a search box which auto search while user starts typing.

 ## Category
  Get the current category name with all products under it<br/> This page also has all the filter and sort options.